-The structure of the Plan Sponsors' investments will trigger the application of the acquisition method of accounting, as after the Effective Date, the Plan Sponsors and Texas Teachers (or, if the commitments of the Plan Sponsors and Texas Teachers are reduced by 50% pursuant to Existing GGP's rights to make such reductions, with the holders of New GGP common stock as a result of the exchange of the mandatory exchangable notes offered by this prospectus) will own a majority of the outstanding common stock of New GGP.
-The Existing GGP common stockholders are expected to hold approximately 317 million shares of New GGP common stock at the Effective Date; whereas, the Plan Sponsors, Texas Teachers and the holders of New GGP common stock as a result of this offering, if any, are expected to hold approximately 679 million shares of New GGP common stock on such date.
-Therefore, the Plan constitutes a "transaction or event in which an acquirer obtains control of one or more "businesses" or a "business combination" (ASC 805-10-05-1) requiring the application of the acquisition method of accounting.
-"Fresh Start" accounting does not apply to New GGP because although Existing GGP common stockholders will acquire less than 50% of the voting shares of New
+After the Effective Date, the Plan Sponsors and Texas Teachers (or, if the ownership of the Plan Sponsors and Texas Teachers are reduced by 50% by the holders of New GGP common stock pursuant to Old GGP's rights to make such reductions as a result of the sale of common stock offered by this prospectus) will own a majority of the outstanding common stock of New GGP.
+The Old GGP common stockholders are expected to hold approximately 317 million shares of New GGP common stock at the Effective Date; whereas, the Plan Sponsors, Texas Teachers and the holders of New GGP common stock as a result of this offering, if any, are expected to hold approximately 679 million shares of New GGP common stock on such date.

-GGP, the reorganization value of New GGP's assets exceeds the total of all post-petition liabilities and allowed claims (ASC 852-10-45-19).
+"Fresh Start" accounting does not apply to New GGP because although Old GGP common stockholders will acquire less than 50% of the voting shares of New GGP, the reorganization value of New GGP's assets exceeds the total of all post-petition liabilities and allowed claims (ASC 852-10-45-19).
 The pro forma condensed consolidated financial information presented, including allocations of the purchase price, is based on available information and assumptions that are factually supportable and that we believe are reasonable under the circumstances, including the estimated timing of the consummation of the Plan (including liabilities disposed or settled), and preliminary estimates of the fair values of assets acquired and liabilities assumed.
 These estimates and assumptions will be revised as additional information becomes available.

-The estimated purchase price for purposes of the application of the acquisition method of accounting was calculated using an assumed exchange price for the mandatorily exchangeable notes offered by this prospectus, the per share price of the equity contributions of the Plan Sponsors and Texas Teachers and a \$10.00 per share assumed value of the common stock of New GGP issued to the equity holders of Existing GGP plus the assumed liabilities of New GGP (at fair value).
+The estimated purchase price for purposes of the application of the acquisition method of accounting was calculated using the equity contributions of the Plan Sponsors and Texas Teachers and a \$10.00 per share assumed value of the common stock of New GGP issued to the equity holders of Old GGP (based on such offered per share price by the Plan Sponsors) plus the assumed liabilities of New GGP (at fair value).
 Such calculation yields an estimated purchase price of approximately \$31.7 billion.
-A \$1.00 per share increase in the assumed exchange price for the mandatorily exchangeable notes offered by this prospectus would result in an approximately \$190 million increase in such purchase price.
-The aggregate fair value of the assets and liabilities of New GGP, after the distribution of Spinco pursuant to the Plan, were computed using estimates of future cash flows and other valuation techniques, including estimated discount and capitalization rates, and such estimates and techniques were also used to allocate the purchase price of acquired property between land, buildings and improvements, equipment and identifiable intangible assets and liabilities such as amounts related to in-place at-market tenant leases, acquired above and below-market tenant and ground leases and tenant relationships.
+A \$1.00 per share increase in the assumed value per share for the Old GGP shareholder shares would result in an approximately \$317 million increase in such purchase price.
+The aggregate fair value of the assets and liabilities of New GGP, after the distribution of THHC pursuant to the Plan, were computed using estimates of future cash flows and other valuation techniques, including estimated discount and capitalization rates, and such estimates and techniques were also used to allocate the purchase price of acquired property between land, buildings and improvements, equipment and identifiable intangible assets and liabilities such as amounts related to in-place at-market tenant leases, acquired above and below-market tenant and ground leases and tenant relationships.